litmuschaos/v1-litmus-docs/docs/node-memory-hog.md

 ## Details

-- This experiment causes CPU resource exhaustion on the Kubernetes node.
-The experiment aims to verify resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable (Not Ready) due to lack of CPU resources.
+- This experiment causes Memory resource exhaustion on the Kubernetes node.
+The experiment aims to verify resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable (Not Ready) due to lack of Memory resources.
-- The CPU chaos is injected using a daemonset running the linux stress tool (a workload generator).
-The chaos is effected for a period equalling the TOTAL_CHAOS_DURATION
+- The Memory chaos is injected using a job running the linux stress-ng tool (a workload generator).
+The chaos is effected for a period equalling the TOTAL_CHAOS_DURATION and upto MEMORY_PERCENTAGE(out of 100).
 - Application implies services.
 Can be reframed as:
-Tests application resiliency upon replica evictions caused due to lack of CPU resources
+Tests application resiliency upon replica evictions caused due to lack of Memory resources

 ## Integrations

-- CPU Hog can be effected using the chaos library: `litmus`
+- Node Memory Hog can be effected using the chaos library: `litmus`
 - The desired chaos library can be selected by setting `litmus` as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment